Glebberr/GlebPhaintzkiProject/react-project/README.md

 Usage:
 -
-Sugar&Spice allows users to create, view, and manage business cards. here are the key features for each user level:
+Sugar&Spice allows users to create, view, and manage recipe cards. here are the key features for each user level:

 Normal User: